All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Months 7 to 12

 Weight loss continues but may plateau at some point during this phase.
-This is normal and does not mean the medication has stopped working.
+This is normal and doesn't mean the medication has stopped working.
 The body adjusts to a new baseline, and ongoing weight maintenance at a lower weight is itself a significant achievement.
 Total weight loss for patients on Ozempic over 12 months typically ranges from 8% to 14% of starting weight, depending on the dose and individual factors.

 Ozempic vs. Wegovy: Understanding the Difference